Genotype-Phenotype correlations in Neuromuscular Disorders

 Veronica Sian, PhD

-Johanna Ranta-aho, PhD student
+Johanna Ranta-aho, PhD Researcher

-Rafaela Owusu, Research assistant
+Rafaela Owusu, Research Assistant

 Victoria Lillback, MSc student